slowernews/wisdom-tldr/chapters/chapter_appendix.md

 > *'The greatest risk to a man is not that he aims too high and misses, but that he aims too low and hits.' -- Michaelangelo*

-> *'If you don't imagine, nothing ever happens at all.' -- John Green*
+> *'If you don’t imagine, nothing ever happens at all.' -- John Green*

 Dream big.
-If your dreams don't scare you, they are not big enough.
+If your dreams don’t scare you, they are not big enough.
 Anomalies often represent the future but to our eyes they seem strange.

 > *'I dream my painting and I paint my dream.' -- Vincent van Gogh*